moja-global/About_moja_global/Contributing/How-to-Coach-New-Contributors.md

     -   Ensure you have already [claimed credit](https://github.com/moja-global/About-moja-global/blob/master/Contributing/How-to-Get-Credit-for-Your-Contribution.md) for your work in the past.
     -   Add your name to Ambassadors in the `README` document by copying your avatar and name from the *all-contributors* section and pasting it under the *Ambassadors* header.
     -   Submit a Pull-Request with your proposed changes.
 It would be reviewed and merged.

-**Coaches** are experienced engineers or scientists or users who are available to work shoulder to shoulder with new developers, users, or contributors.

-**Ambassadors** are experienced engineers or scientists or users who are available to provide training to groups of new developers, users, or contributors.